Inclusive Event Planning

 - Personal assistants

-Q: How do I know what kinds of disability accommodations to provide at an event?
+Q: How do I know what kinds of disability-related accommodations to provide at an event?

-In order to inform guests/participants about how to request a disability accommodation, it is critical that information be included in flyers, advertisements, or other materials distributed before an event.
+To inform guests/participants about how to request a disability-related accommodation, information must be included in flyers, advertisements or other materials distributed before an event.
 The announcement should include:

 - Who the request should be made to (person or office)

-- How a person can request an accommodation (phone, fax, TTY or email)
+- How a person can request an accommodation (phone, TTY or email)

 - When the request should be made by (date usually at least one week in advance of the event)

-If you have any questions about requests or resources for accommodations in response to your announcement, please contact the Diversity & Access Office.
+If you have any questions about requests or resources for accommodations in response to your announcement, please contact the D&A Office.

 Checklist for Planning an Accessible Event

-_____ Contact: Did you include an announcement about how to request a disability accommodation in printed/advertised materials (Section III above)?
+___ Contact: Did you include an announcement about how to request a disability-related accommodation in printed/advertised materials?

-_____ Path of Travel: Is there a step-free route from the parking lot (disabled parking spaces) to the building entrance?
-Is this pathway clear of obstructions/barriers and suitable in all weather conditions (i.e. rainy/slippery)?
+___ Path of Travel: Is there a step-free route from the parking lot (disabled parking spaces) to the building entrance?
+Is this pathway clear of obstructions/barriers and suitable in all weather conditions (e.g., rainy or slippery)?

 ___ Entrances: Is the primary entrance wheelchair accessible?
 If not, see "Signage" below.